toddmath/M0Nk3y-Blog/content/posts/2018-11-07--first-post-thanks-to-gatsby/index.md

 };
 ```

 > As you can see this file gets fairly long if you use some of the fantastic [Gastsby plugins](https://www.gatsbyjs.org/docs/plugins/) available.
-In order to keep my api keys and other private info out of my git repo, I've created a seperate config.js file that's in my .gitignore file, and simply import it 😸.
+In order to keep my api keys and other private info out of my git repo, I've created a separate config.js file that's in my .gitignore file, and simply import it 😸.